ngrok/webhooks.fyi/src/pages/docs/webhook-primer.md

 ## What are webhooks?

-Webhooks are a way for a service to send updates to another application as events happen.
-They're popularly used to notify third-party systems of important events and changes, such as a new incident tracked by PagerDuty, a recurring payment processed in Stripe, or an SMS message sent in Twilio.
+Webhooks are how one system notifies another system of a state change.

+In architectural terms, a webhook is a programming language agnostic approach for sending messages between distributed systems.
+The power of webhooks comes first from being independent of any specific tech stack and second from the notification-based approach.
+Regardless of your architecture, your systems can receive or broadcast webhooks without being dependent on a specific vendor or even on the same network.
+Further, downstream systems receiving webhooks don't need to poll a central system for updates or status changes, they can simply listen for an event and process the results.

+In practical terms, a webhook is simply an HTTP request - usually a POST or GET - with a JSON payload or parameters broadcast from the central system.
 Much of the modern web is built on this distributed communication pattern.

-Unlike traditional API requests — originated by the API client when it needs information — webhooks are triggered by events created on the service provider — i.e., a document signed in Docusign, payment processed in Stripe, meeting recording available on Zoom.
-As a result, applications receiving webhook notifications must be up to receive, validate security, and process the event at any time.
+They're popularly used to notify third-party systems of events such as a new incident tracked by PagerDuty, a successful payment in Stripe, or an SMS received by Twilio.